-Livestock weigh-in will begin at 10:00am on Wednesday.
+Livestock weigh-in will begin at 12 Noon on Wednesday.

 All sheep and goats are required to be vet checked prior to unloading and stalling.
 Scrapies tags are required and will be checked at weigh-in.

-A mandatory livestock meeting will be held on Wednesday, July 19th at 12:00 noon in the Doran D. Fredrickson Arena.
+A mandatory livestock meeting will be held on Wednesday, July 16th at 11 a.m. in the Doran D. Fredrickson Arena.
 All livestock and small animal exhibitors are required to attend.
 This meeting will cover all new rules and changes, address important information pertaining to the 4-H shows and the 4-H livestock sale.
 This will allow exhibitors and their parents to ask any questions they may have.

-All exhibits and animals shall remain on the Fairgrounds until 12:00 noon on Saturday, July 22nd.
+All exhibits and animals shall remain on the Fairgrounds until 12:00 noon on Saturday, July 19th.
 In the event of extreme weather conditions and/or livestock temperament, the livestock superintendents may approve early release.

-The Exhibits Building will close at 2:00 PM on Saturday, July 22nd.
+The Exhibits Building will close at 2:00 PM on Saturday, July 19th.
 All exhibits in this building will need to be picked up between 12:00 noon and 2:00 PM.